 Course learning aims

-- Identify the key aspects of the Ibn Arabi’s encounters with the prophets.
+1. Identify the key aspects of the Ibn Arabi’s encounters with the prophets.

 2. Develop a familiarity with Ibn Arabi’s central concepts such as the Divine Names, the Breath of the Merciful and the Perfect Human

 Upon completion of this course, you can achieve any of the possible outcomes below: